nasimmehrshid/APG_Lab/Exercise 4.md

 OrderLine:
 ![image](https://user-images.githubusercontent.com/31285245/188744275-b039244d-1846-43a8-b931-e9aaf8b6ac1c.png)

+Add all tables and give your lake database a name, publish.

 5. Now that we have our Lake database schema ready we need to populate tables with data.
 There are 3 approaches to achieve this; Spark, Sql, Dataflows. feel free to choose the approach that fits you the best. for sake of this task we will investigate Dataflows.
 Navigate to Develope blade and click on + icon and create a new Data flow. add a new source by clicking on "Add Sources".
 **Source settings:** Rename the source to WWICustomer, we will be loading customer data from datalake raw zone into lake database customer table.
 Choose Inline for Source type and select Parquet as dataset type, choose Linke service to ADLSG2 and test connection. ![image](https://user-images.githubusercontent.com/40135849/174074353-8b77d17b-0f57-4c94-bf2a-34077b4c6d02.png)